What is the Climate Change Act, and does it affect small business owners?

 How successful has the Climate Change Act been?

 A review of the Act by the Grantham Research Institute in 2018 found that the introduction of the Climate Change Act and the carbon budgets have helped to reduce emissions in the UK, specifically in the power sector.
-The country's gross greenhouse gas emissions have decreased by 26% between 2010 and 2019 and the act was successful in spreading the word about the importance of going green.
+The country's gross greenhouse gas emissions decreased by 26% between 2010 and 2019, and the Act was successful in spreading the word about the importance of going green.

 What can businesses do to align with the Act’s objectives?

-There are a number of things you can do as a small business owner to make sure you’re doing your part to lower emissions and align with The Climate Change Act’s main guidelines.
+There are several things you can do as a small business owner to make sure you’re doing your part to lower emissions and align with The Climate Change Act’s main guidelines.
 You can:

-Encourage low emission transport - Try to encourage staff car shares, or set up incentives for cycling to and from work.
-Encourage the use of public transport with savers tickets.
+- Encourage low-emission transport - Try to encourage staff car shares, or set up incentives for cycling to and from work.
+Encourage the use of public transport.
 Also, see if you can squeeze supplier visits into one day/one trip rather than spreading them out.

-Look at your supply chain – Try to engage with sustainable suppliers.
+- Look at your supply chain – Try to engage with sustainable suppliers.
 This could help your business demonstrate a real commitment to the environment.
 You could also try being proactive by ensuring you’re using environmentally friendly materials or ingredients.
-Maybe look at the way you package products too, can you go plastic-free, for example?
+Maybe look at the way you package products - can you go plastic-free?

 How Bionic can help your business